 - Chill this mixture in the freezer for 1 hour to harden.

-- Using a small cookie scoop with a trigger remover, scoop out truff balls, quickly shape into perfect balls in the palm of your hands for a couple seconds, then drop in a place of chocolate sprinkles.*
+- Using a small cookie scoop with a trigger remover, scoop out truffle balls, quickly shape into perfect balls in the palm of your hands, then drop into a bowl of chocolate sprinkles.*

 - Pour sprinkles on top and all around, lightly squishing down.
 Place truffles on a plate and back in the fridge to set for at least 30 minutes.